marpple/FxTS/website/docs_md/getting-started.md

   map((a) => a * 10),
   take(10),
   reduce((a, b) => a + b),
-); // typeof 'sum' inffered as the number
+); // typeof 'sum' inferred as the number
 ```

 **Note: It is recommended to enable [strictFunctionTypes](https://www.typescriptlang.org/tsconfig#strictFunctionTypes) tsc option.
 If not, type inference does not work as we expected.
 For example, in the example above, `sum` is not inferred as a number type if the option is turned off.**